binnes/Node-RED-Docker/README.md

 1. This is the source code of the container `golfvert/wis2globalbrokernodered` and the required files to run the deduplication software in front of a Global Broker
 2. configuration files to run the container available at `golfvert/wis2globalbrokernodered`

+## What it does ?

+1. Listen to subscribed topics from WIS2Node and other Gllbal Brokers (one subsciption per container)
+2. Look at the `id` in the message.
+3. Through a redis request check if that `id` has already been seen in the last 15 minutes.
+If yes, simply discard the message
+4. If not, publish the message to the attached Global Broker

 ## How to use it ?

 Download 2 files: